Email: info@tecplix.com

 Why do hackers adopt doxing techniques?

-Because of the high demand for personally identifiable information in the real world, the Deep web and Dark web.
+Because of the high demand for personally identifiable information in the real world, the Deep web and the Dark web.

 Why should we be concerned?